 Monitoring for osteopenia and assessing fracture risk

 Crohn's disease is a cause of secondary osteoporosis.
-Consider monitoring for changes in bone mineral density in children and young people with risk factors, such as low body mass index, low trauma fracture or continued or repeated glucocorticosteroid use.
-See also separate Osteoporosis Risk Assessment and Primary Prevention article.
+Consider monitoring for changes in bone mineral density in children and young people with risk factors, such as low BMI, fragility fracture or continued or repeated glucocorticosteroid use.
+See also the separate Osteoporosis Risk Assessment and Primary Prevention article.

 Fistulating Crohn's disease